 - Cognitive – focus, perception.

 - Speech – unable to use voice

-When you’re choosing the number of participants for your test, it is important to have an appropriate representative sample based on the medium or artifact you are testing (i.e. the number is a sliding scale).
+When you’re choosing the number of participants for your test, it is important to have an appropriately representative sample based on the medium or artifact you are testing (i.e. the number is a sliding scale).
 Below is a sample recruitment plan illustrating which categories of disability to include in your usability test depending on the medium or artifact you are testing:

 - Testing a media application (e.g. YouTube) – Visual, Low Vision, Cognitive (focus), Cognitive (perception), Motor & Auditory.